epam/mriviewer/CODINGSTD.md

 > IMPORTANT !!!

-Before making any new commit into project, please, run Eslint + Jsdoc to be ensure that your commit do not add errors.
+Before making any new commit into project, please run Eslint + Jsdoc to be ensure that your commit does not add errors.
 The reason why you should do both these command - Jsdoc parser is significantly more strict in comparison with parser in EsLint.

 #### Coding standard rules list